How the government, central bank, and commercial banks work together to create money.

 Reserves

 Generally speaking, reserves alone are not inflationary.
 If the central bank increases total reserves, the extra money does not necessarily end up circulating throughout the economy.
-They are more likely to boost asset prices (even into bubble territory) than cause consumer price inflation.
+They are more likely to boost asset prices than cause consumer price inflation.
 For example, in the years following the Global Financial Crisis, the Fed drastically increased the supply of bank reserves with its quantitative easing program.
 Despite trillions of freshly printed dollars, consumer inflation remained low.
 This is because the money stayed parked in the financial system.

 The Fed sets reserve requirements for every commercial bank.
-If the reserve requirement is 10%, a bank’s total reserves must add up to at least 10% of deposits.
+If the reserve requirement is 10%, a bank’s total reserves must add up to at least 10% of outstanding deposits.

 For the government and commercial banks, reserves are an asset.
 For the central bank, reserves are a liability.